-Thomas Phillips has served at several libraries before coming to Claremont School of Theology, including Arapahoe Community College, Drexel University, Point Loma Nazarene University, and Southern Methodist University.
-He has taught in the area of New Testament since 1998, most recently at Point Loma Nazarene University and Fuller Theological Seminary.
-He has written several books, including Acts in Diverse Frames of Reference (Mercer University Press, 2009), Paul, His Letters and Acts (Hendrickson, 2009), and Reading Issues of Wealth and Poverty in Luke-Acts (Edwin Mellen Press, 2001).
+Thomas Phillips administers the library and has expertise in the area of New Testament and Christian Origins.
+He has written several books, including Acts in

+Diverse Frames of Reference (Mercer University Press, 2009), Paul, His Letters and Acts (Hendrickson, 2009), and Reading Issues of Wealth and Poverty in Luke-Acts (Edwin Mellen Press, 2001).
 He is also an active member of the American Library Association, the American Theological Library Association, the Society of Biblical Literature, and the Wesleyan Theological Society, among others.
+Dr. Phillips was the lead translator for the Gospel of Luke in the recently published Common English Bible.

 Gregory J. Riley Professor of New Testament B.A., M.A., University of California, Los Angeles; M.A., University of California, Santa Barbara; M.A., Ph.D., Harvard University between the diverse expressions of Christianity and their cultural context.
 His most recent book The River of God: A New History of Christian Origins (HarperOne, 2003) was chosen by the History Book Club as an alternate selection.
-His book One Jesus, Many
+His book One Jesus, Many Christs (Ausburg Fortress, 2000) was selected by the Book of the Month Club and the British Book of the Month Club as a first choice in Religion.